 - Serge Benhayon is supportive of Doctors and Nurses and other healthcare practitioners.

-- The esoteric healing modalities are not claimed to cure cancer or necessarily prevent it, be that breast, ovarian or other cancer, as there is a much bigger picture to consider.
+- The esoteric healing modalities/Universal Medicine Therapies are not claimed to cure cancer or necessarily prevent it, be that breast, ovarian or other cancer, as there is a much bigger picture to consider.
 The emphasis in esoteric healing is about the quality of our daily living, not just having sessions and there is much more to consider.
-Esoteric students are aware that having sessions contributes to and forms part of healing but are by no means the whole picture.
+Esoteric students are aware that having sessions contributes to and forms part of the overall healing (that includes Western medicine) but they are by no means the whole picture.

 - Esoteric Breast Massage is ONLY performed by women for women.
 Serge and his sons Michael and Curtis have NEVER performed Esoteric Breast Massage.

 - Serge Benhayon supports the medical approach to the management of breast cancer that includes surgery, chemotherapy and radiotherapy.
-A number of his clients are patients undergoing chemotherapy for such conditions.
+A number of his clients are patients who have received standard medical and surgical treatment for such conditions including chemotherapy.

 - Craniosacral pulse readings are not a test for cancer and are not used to diagnose cancer.